ibm-cloud-docs/sell/conref.md

 {{site.data.keyword.attribute-definition-list}}

-# Content references for sell subcollection.
+# Content references for sell subcollection
 {: #conref-example}

 The following H2s are going to be reused in several different onboarding topics that need identical support information for Partner Center.